 Aid in the compliance by the HFT Project with appropriate DOE requirements, and contracting regulations;

 Update and maintain the monthly PARS reporting

+Responsible for ES&H implementation of the project

 Brookhaven National Laboratory (BNL)

 BNL is managed and operated by Brookhaven Science Associates (BSA), a contractor for DOE.
 The contractor has provided the Laboratory Director with the overall responsibility for all projects, programs, operations, and facilities at BNL.
 BNL will have the responsibility of completing the HFT Project within the technical, schedule, and cost baselines defined in this PEP.